COMPETITIONS AND TROPHIES

 Challenge Night Competition

-A There will be one competition during the year comprising of four heats
+A There will be one competition during the year comprising of three heats.

-C An entry shall comprise of a maximum of three digital images depicting the challenge title.
+C. An entry shall comprise of a maximum of 3 Digital Images depicting the challenge title.

 A. Each member will choose their own theme and enter a set of 3 photos that illustrate that theme.
 Photos must be labelled 1, 2 and 3 where 1 is the left hand photo, 2 is the middle photo and 3 is the right hand photo The judge will be looking at the photos individually and as a set.